 5) Review Mobile Apps That Requests To AWS

 - Get temporary credentials on the app.
 You can do so by using APIs.
 This will help you authenticate users to the app.
 If this does not work, create a proxy server that dispenses temporary credentials to the app.

 - Ensure the app does not have embedded access keys.

 You can definitely follow these security practices and secure your AWS.
 However, this seems like a tedious task.
 Moreover, you will have to do this periodically.
 This is why it is better to get an AWS security audit instead of performing one on your own.
 Security audits provided by experts are tremendously effective.
 It will be much more comprehensive and hassle-free for you.
 Astra’s AWS Security Audit is exactly what you need to secure your AWS.

 AWS is a popular IaaS that many companies use.
 However, it is important to carry out routine security practices to ensure the smooth running of your business.
 You can manually audit the security configuration of your AWS.
+For those looking to optimize their AWS infrastructure, aws serverless consulting can provide specialized guidance, ensuring that your cloud services are both secure and efficient.
 However, I’d say some things are best left to the experts.
 You can get AWS security from experts which are very efficient.
 Astra’s VAPT program is notably one of the best you’ll encounter.